 - The Council consults using a variety of methods, which include public meetings, forums, surveys, feedback forms and focus groups.
 Listening to and understanding the views of residents, services users, business people, visitors and staff is important to Taunton Deane Borough Council.
-A corporate Consultation Register is maintained. - The Council's vision and priorities are regularly communicated to the Community through the Somerset County Gazette, especially through the 'Deane Dispatch' page each month.
+A corporate Consultation Register is maintained. - Council's vision and priorities are regularly communicated to the Community through the Somerset County Gazette, especially through the 'Deane Dispatch' page each month. - The Council produces the Annual Statement of Accounts.
+The Council Tax booklet shares with Council Tax and Business Rate payers, details on the Council's financial position (ie a summary of the Statement of Accounts), priorities, and other useful information and is available on line and also available in paper format on request.

-- The Council produces an Annual Statement of Accounts.
-The Council Tax booklet shares with Council Tax and Business Rate payers, details on the Council's financial position (i.e. a summary of the Statement of Accounts), priorities, and other useful information and is available on line and also available in paper format on request. - Committee and Council meetings are open to the public, with papers available on the internet. - There is regular community engagement and participation through specific community groups involving Housing, Environmental Health, Planning and Democratic Services. - A Tenants Services Management Board has been set up, whose members include tenants and councillors.
+- Committee and Council meetings are open to the public, with papers available on the internet. - There is regular community engagement and participation through specific community groups involving Housing, Environmental Health, Planning and Democratic Services. - Set up a Tenants Services Management Board, whose members include tenants and councillors.
 This board holds the Housing Service to account including performance and expenditure and helps shape the direction of the service.
-Other groups such as the Tenants Forum and Sheltered Housing Forum also allow tenants to have a strong voice in ensuring accountability of the Housing service. - The Council encourages all types of feedback (complaints, compliments, comments and suggestions) from a number of channels (website, telephone, e-mail/letter, face-to-face), and these are logged on a central database for analysis and review.
-A Customer Feedback Guidance and Process document is available for Managers and Officers to deal with feedback consistently and effectively. - Corporate use of social media ('Twitter') is being trialled during 2013-2014, and a policy is being developed - The corporate communications function has been moved into the corporate centre under the responsibility of the Assistant Chief Executive - this will enable closer links with elected Members and the Democratic Services function.
-Various communication methods are in place to ensure effective internal communications (e.g. Core Brief / 'One Team' newsletters, staff briefings / Senior Management Team / Leads meetings)
+Other groups such as the Tenants Forum and Sheltered Housing Forum also allow tenants to have a strong voice in ensuring accountability of the Housing service. - The Council encourages all types of feedback (complaints, compliments, comments & suggestions) from a number of channels (website, telephone, email/letter, face-to-face), and these are logged on a central database for analysis and review.
+A Customer Feedback Guidance & Process document is available for Managers and Officers to deal with feedback consistently and effectively. - Corporate use of social media ('Twitter') is being trialled during 2013-14, and a policy is being developed - The corporate communications function has been moved into the corporate centre under the responsibility of the Assistant Chief Executive - this will enable closer links with elected Members and the Democratic Services function.
+Various communication methods are in place to ensure effective internal communications (eg Core Brief / 'One Team' newsletters, staff briefings / Senior Management Team / Leads meetings)

-- A communications plan was developed to support the business case process which included keeping community groups and key stakeholders informed. - A press briefing was held on 1 October 2013 to ensure the media were kept in the loop and able to report accurately on the business case proposals. - TDBC's Weekly Bulletin and WSC's Community Matters have also been used to communicate information at key stages.

-- Communications, since the Business case approval has been focused internally (for staff and members), which is appropriate to this stage of the process. - The communications plan is being updated for the next stage of the process and successes at key stages will be communicated to the public as appropriate - The monthly staff briefings, regular member briefings and the monthly newsletters, which are circulated to all members and officers, are the key communication channels at this stage of change.
-These help to reinforce the 'One Team' ethos, highlight successes, future proposals and developments in the transformation phase of the project.
+- Communications plan to support the business case process included keeping community groups and key stakeholders informed. - A press briefing was held on 1st Oct '13 to ensure the media were kept in the loop and able to report accurately about the business case proposals. - TDBC's weekly brief and WSC's community matters have also been used to communicate information at key stages. - Communications, since the Business case approval has been focused internally (for staff and members) appropriate to this stage of the process. - Communications plan being updated for the next stage of the process and successes at key stages will be communicated to the public as appropriate - Monthly staff briefings, regular member briefings and the monthly newsletter circulated to all members and officers are key communication channels at this stage of change, to reinforce the 'OneTeam' ethos, to highlight successes and future proposals and developments of the transformation phase.